 For example, “Hey Michael, thank you so much for your review.
 We aim to be the best (a type of business) in (name of your city).”

 No matter your industry, getting regular reviews can grow your business and reputation.
-And, knowing how to ask for reviews isn’t as difficult as you think.
+Knowing how to ask for reviews isn’t as difficult as you think.
 You just need to make it a priority and develop a strategy that works best for your brand.

 Once you have reviews, there are many clever ways to use them.
 We put together the Top 7 Ways to Use Customer Testimonials for Marketing.

-The best way to ensure good reviews is to deliver excellent customer experiences.
+The best way to ensure excellent reviews is to deliver excellent customer experiences.
 Read more about How to Provide Excellent Customer Service.

 When you concentrate on providing what consumers want and need, the 5-star reviews will come even without even asking.